-As you know, Appium was originally built on the idea that developers (as well as testers and QA folks) could use their favourite tools, frameworks, and programming languages when creating automated tests for mobile apps.
+As you know, Appium was originally built on the idea that developers (as well as testers and QA folks) could use their favorite tools, frameworks, and programming languages when creating automated tests for mobile apps.
 Appium has been an awesome open source project that many people have contributed and many have extended with other additional advanced features.
-That’s what we’ve been doing here at Testdroid and helped thousands of mobile developers using this great framework to make mobile app testing smooth, easy and feature-rich.
+That’s what we’ve been doing here at Bitbar and helped thousands of mobile developers using this great framework to make mobile app testing smooth, easy and feature-rich.

-It’s time to look some of the best online resources to get help and make your Appium use yet more frictionless.
+It’s time to look at some of the best online resources to get help and make your Appium use yet more frictionless.

 We’ve covered lots of different topics in Appium framework itself, installation, programming languages, tools, and provided tips, tricks and best practices in our Appium Tutorial – and this time we’ll list out few things that are essential when you are working with Appium.
-Some these things are must in your daily work and surely we’ll help to get the best out of your test automation effort as well as making things work instantly out-of-the-box.
+Some of these things are must in your daily work and surely we’ll help to get the best out of your test automation effort as well as making things work instantly out-of-the-box.
 Do not forget to download this complete guide for Appium beginners and follow the instructions there to verify your Appium testing environment.

 Appium Infrastructure, Real Devices and Cloud